-Many roses are pruned in winter and aren’t very attractive at this time.
-Underplant with a succession of spring bulbs – snowdrops, crocus, grape hyacinths, narcissi, early-flowering tulips and late-flowering tulips, before the roses start to bloom.
+Many roses are pruned in winter and aren't very attractive at this time.
+Underplant them with a succession of spring bulbs such as snowdrops, crocus, grape hyacinths, narcissi, early-flowering tulips and late-flowering tulips, before the roses start to bloom.

 Alliums come up year after year and their violet, globe-like flowers look great with early roses.
 Alliums and other members of the onion family are said to ward off aphids, prevent rose black spot and even make the scent of roses stronger.

 Erysimum 'Bowles's Mauve'

-The perennial wallflower, Erysimum ‘Bowles’s Mauve’, starts flowering in spring and continues through summer – a great foil for white, pink, crimson or red roses.
+The perennial wallflower, Erysimum 'Bowles's Mauve', starts flowering in spring and continues through summer – a great foil for white, pink, crimson or red roses.
 It then continues to flower for the rest of the year, providing interest after the roses have faded.
 Keep deadheading it for the best results.

 Most lilies come into flower just as the first flush of roses is beginning to go over.
-Tall, blowsy Lilium regale bear beautiful, white, pink-flushed flowers and they pump out a delicious fragrance, too.
-They also make good cut flowers.
+Tall, blowsy Lilium regale bears beautiful, white, pink-flushed flowers with a delicious fragrance.
+It also makes a good cut flower.

-White, pink and purple foxgloves are at their peak in midsummer, coinciding with many roses, and their spire shapes contrast beautifully with them.
+White, pink and purple foxgloves are at their peak in midsummer, coinciding with the flowering time of many roses, and their spire shapes contrast beautifully with them.
 The peachy foxglove ‘Sutton’s Apricot’ looks particularly lovely with creamy, pink or crimson roses.